 Paper trail maps make for a more safe and enjoyable hike at Wintergreen.
 Maps are available at Wintergreen Resort's Mountain Inn and the Nature Foundation at Wintergreen.

-While Wintergreen is a resort community, know that the many of the mountain and valley trails here–like most trails in the Blue Ridge Mountains–insist on being taken seriously.
+While Wintergreen is a resort community, know that most all of the mountain and valley trails here–like most trails in the Blue Ridge Mountains–insist on being taken seriously.

 Do not hike alone.